-In the world of pharma, multi-channel marketing (MCM) is one of the most thrown around buzzwords of today.
+In the world of pharma, multi-channel marketing (MCM) is one of the most thrown-around buzzwords of today.
 However, as more pharma brands jump into the world of digital every day, they begin to recognize the value of multi-channel.
 Given that they’re fairly new to this world, some mistakes are bound to be made.
-So, how does a pharma brand make the most out of their multi-channel marketing strategy?
+So, how does a pharma brand make the most out of its multi-channel marketing strategy?
 Let’s find out.

 Determine your target audience

 Once you determined who your audience is, it’s time to get up close and personal.
 What are their pain points?
 What kind of problems do they have that you can solve?
 How familiar are they with your brand already?
-In order to get super precise with your targeting, it’s worth probing for other factors such as country, channels they are using, their preference in device etc.
+In order to get super precise with your targeting, it’s worth probing for other factors such as country, channels they are using, their device preferences, and more.

 Measure your multi-channel pharma marketing success

 If you can’t measure it, you can’t improve it.
 In order to see if your multi-channel marketing is actually performing, you need to track success.
 There are numerous ways to go about it, but we suggest setting a couple of KPIs (key performance indicators) and tracking how the numbers change over time.
 Set a goal and a time frame and track your performance.

 First, you need to track your reach.
 This means your average organic position in search results, as well as the amount of traffic that you’re getting across channels.
 This also includes your email metrics, such as open rate, click-through rate, list growth rate, and more.